Author: Pastor Timothy Tin

 Translator: Mandy Kwan

 Tin, Timothy (translated by Mandy Kwan).
-“The DART Mission & Apocalyptic Crisis.”
-NYSTM Truth Monthly, January, 2023.
+“Train Wreck in India” NYSTM Truth Monthly, July, 2023.

 Storm surge causes inundation of large swaths of coastal land.
 Eleven years ago, storm surge from Hurricane Sandy havocked large damages in New York (NY) and New Jersey (NJ).
 Today, some of those destructions are still noticeable and remain unrepaired.